What You Need to Know About Carpal Tunnel Syndrome Vs Tendonitis, Osteoarthritis Vs Ganglion Cysts

-Anti inflammatory treatments will also help with the pain but stepping up your intake of Essential Fatty Acids (Fish Oil) to 5 grams per day is an alternative.
+Anti-inflammatory treatments will help with the pain.
+Stepping up your intake of Essential Fatty Acids (Fish Oil) to 5 grams per day is an alternative.

 Top Tips for Younger Looking Hands

-Quite often you will find people look at your hands to try and figure out of old you are, and most of us are keen to keep are hands looking young.
+Quite often you will find people look at your hands to try and figure out of old you are, and most of us are keen to keep our hands looking young.

 Here are some top tips on how you can achieve this without making it too complicated.

 Top Tip One – Put Your Gloves On

 Whether you are doing dishes or out in the cold remember to put your gloves on.

 Doing housework or dishes can seriously damage your hands.
 Strong detergents and cleaners can play havoc with our skin.
 You may think you are going to rush that chore but it is most certainly better to take some extra time to put on your marigolds.

 Many cleaning products do contain at least some ammonia.
 Ammonia is one of those substances which can really dry out your skin and cause some nasty allergic reactions as well.